Spring-dot/Spring-dot/README.md

 ![github profile logo](https://github.com/Spring-dot/Spring-dot/blob/master/myAvatar.png)

-Right now I am working as web developer intern @ApexClasses.
+I am working as web developer intern @ApexClasses.

+Currently learning AWS-Fundamentals and boosting my knowledge in ReactJS.
 ### My projects built from scratch using different languages :
 I have done a Django project from scratch - SnapShot(can read more about it from: https://github.com/Spring-dot/SnapShot/blob/master/README.md).
 <!--